lovec/NettePhpunit/README.md

 ```

 #### Usage
-In order to use Database test case, you must extend your base class from `HQTest\AbstractDbTestCase` and implement these 3 methods
+In order to use Database test case, you must extend your base class from `HQ\Test\AbstractDbTestCase` and implement these 3 methods

 1. `getContainer` - This method will return `Nette\Di\Container` instance.
 2. `getConnections` - Return an array of `HQ\Test\Connection\AbstractConnection(connectionName, baseSchema, ...)` connections object.